bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 Because if you lose them, you could lose money.
 So you're gonna have to treat those pre-signed transactions as like private keys.
 Well, not private keys, but you treat them as importantly as money that, it represents money for you.
-So I claim that because of that, it might mean we do kinda need to take a make a model, or at least some incentive model to get people to take part because I'm not just going to arbitrarily help you out to do one of those things and it takes me like six hours and I've got to hang on to and I've got to sign all this.
+So I claim that because of that, it might mean we do kinda need to make a model, or at least some incentive model to get people to take part because I'm not just going to arbitrarily help you out to do one of those things and it takes me like six hours and I've got to hang on to and I've got to sign all this.
 Pay me some money please, yeah.
 So I think we do probably do need a market model at least a little bit for that to work.

-[Audience]: Sorry, aren't the time blocks a fingerprint as well?
+[Audience]: "Sorry, aren't the timelocks a fingerprint as well?"

-The good question, but I think not because we're going to join the anonymity set of Electrum and Core and other wallets like JoinMarket who put the most recent block or the most recent block minus three or whatever it is, you know.
+Good question, but I think not because we're going to join the anonymity set of Electrum and Core and other wallets like JoinMarket who put the most recent block or the most recent block minus three or whatever it is, you know.

-[Audience]: So we would just have to broadcast the transaction as soon as the time block expires.
+[Audience]: "So we would just have to broadcast the transaction as soon as the time block expires.
-If we wait a long time...
+If we wait a long time..."

-I've got you should definitely, yeah, it would be a little bit bad, a little bit late, but I mean that's not gonna be a big deal.
+Yeah, it would be a little bit bad, a little bit late, but I mean that's not gonna be a big deal.
 You're gonna have to stay online, right, to broadcast them at those times.
 Well yeah, that's a fair point, that they could end up being a little bit delayed and therefore theoretically they look weird.
 Fair point, Yeah, depending on if you're online or not.

-### Offchain oncahin privacy bleed is cool but ...
+### Offchain onchain privacy bleed is cool but ...

 Off-chain, on-chain privacy bleed is cool.
 Do people follow what I'm talking about there?